Health Care Administration

 Citing our graduate programs, Modern Healthcare in May 2012 ranked CSULB no. 19 overall—and no. 5 based on tuition costs—in the nation's top business schools for physician executives.

-Graduates work as analysts, administrative support staff, customer service, managers, consultants, information specialists in many different kinds of organizations (both public and private), independent business owners in hospitals, managed care organizations (HMOs and PPOs), insurance companies, and governmental health agencies.
+Graduates work as analysts, administrative support staff, customer service, managers, consultants, independent business owners, information specialists in many different kinds of organizations (both public and private) including hospitals, long-term care or medical facilities, ancillary providers (e.g. Labs, Durable Medical Equipment, and Pharmacy), health insurance companies, and government health agencies.